Portuguese art: Baroque painting

+Still Life with Sweets (c.
+1679). by Josefa de Óbidos.

 Baltazar Gomes Figueira, born in Óbidos, trained in Seville between 1626 and 1634 under Francisco Herrera the Elder, who was also his daughter Josefa de Óbidos’s godfather.
 He likely interacted with artists such as Francisco de Zurbarán, Juan del Castillo, and Francisco Pacheco.
 Returning to Portugal in 1634, he worked for the House of Braganza at the courts of John IV and Alfonso VI, serving both as a painter and as an inventory manager for the Royal Palace's art collections.
 He created religious paintings, landscapes, and numerous still lives, one of which is held by the Louvre.
 His works include the altarpiece of the Chapel of São Brás in Bombarral, which has been restored and attributed to him.
 The MNAA has acquired (2024) The Month of April by Baltasar Gomes Figueira and Josefa de Óbidos.

 Marcos da Cruz was trained in late mannerist and naturalist circles (Simão Rodrigues, André Reinoso) before adopting proto-Baroque tenebrism.
 He served the ducal and later royal house of Bragança, Lisbon's high aristocracy and major religious institutions, and trained oil painters as well as tile painters such as Gabriel del Barco and António de Oliveira Bernardes.
 The luminous chromaticism of his paintings was decisive in the incorporation of Baroque classicism into the work of Bento Coelho da Silveira and António de Oliveira Bernardes.
 Bento Coelho da Silveira's works are mostly in oil on canvas, which was an innovative material at the time.
 He left a large body of work (list :pt:Lista de pinturas de Bento Coelho da Silveira).

 As for Josefa de Óbidos (1630-1684), who was active until at least 1680, she was one of the very few women of her time to gain independence and professional respect as an artist.
 A persistent follower of Tenebrism, she left works (list :pt:Lista de pinturas de Josefa de Óbidos) of delicate poetry in scenes from the life of Jesus and in still lifes, but she was also capable of moments of great expressiveness, as evidenced by her Calvary.
 Some of her paintings are on copper plates (including her Maria Madalena confortada pelos Anjos in the Louvre) and São Francisco de Assis e Santa Clara (1647) while her 1678 Calvary is painted on a wood panel.
 Other paintings are on canvas like her Christ at the Column (1679) and the 1680 Agnus Dei in Braga, Agnus Dei and Still life with sweets and terracotta pots (1676, selected as one of the ten most important works of art in Portugal by the Europeana project).